joshuawootonn/joshuawootonn/README.md

 I'm [@joshwootonn](https://x.com/JoshWootonn), a design engineer @ [makeswift](https://makeswift.com).
 I like to build pretty things.

 Last year I created a website for typing through the Bible called [Type the Word](https://typetheword.site).
-(120k verses have been typed so far)
+(160k verses have been typed so far)

-This year I'm working on a pixel art editor called [42colors](https://42colors.com), and along the way I'm learning about elixir, protobufs, and postgis.
+This year I'm working on a pixel art editor called [42colors](https://42colors.com), and along the way I'm learning about elixir, canvas, and postgis.

 From time to time I write about creating beautiful react components that are both animated and accessible.
 You can find out more on [my blog](https://joshuawootonn.com).